wharfkit/website/src/lib/docs/Utilities/SigningRequest.md

 Signing Requests are a data type used in the Antelope ecosystem to facilitate the transferring of transaction related data between applications for the purposes of generating a signature.
 This is done using a compressed string format designed to encapsulate and make it easier to transport data, which can be communicated through various methods such as QR codes and hyperlinks.

 The Wharfkit Signing Request library provides a convenient way to interact with this type of data through the `@wharfkit/signing-request` package.
-The `SigningRequest` class exported by this package offers methods to easily encode, decode, and resolve incomplete transaction data.
+The `SigningRequest` class exported by this package offers methods to easily encode or decode transactions, and resolve incomplete transaction data.

 ## Creation